balduncle/balduncle.github.io/course/course-about.md

 Around every weekend, I sit down, to look at charts, and try to come up with a new meaningful input/indicator that can make our lives easier.
 All those would be on this website.

+In addition, whenever you have any doubts, you can reach me at my number/mail/gram to have a call during the weekends to clear stuff up.

 _When it comes to trading, the day you stop learning is the day before your longest losing streak,_

 ### Want the course?